 Each line represents a company in the park and all its sites.
 The name of the company is displayed in the column Companies.

-The column Equipment displays the number of pieces of equipment with the specified status.
+The Hosts displays the number of pieces of equipment with the specified status.
 This number consolidates the statuses for the company code and sites.

 The ranking rule places the companies/sites on top of the dashboard that the operator should focus on.
 The ranking is done from the most critical status to the least critical status, and from user service to unit service.
 For the same status, the ranking is in alphabetical order.